HL7/US-Core/input/intro-notes/StructureDefinition-us-core-heart-rate-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Heart Rate Profile:
+The following are example usage scenarios for the this profile:

 - Query for heart rate observations
 - [Record or update] heart rate observations